oneup03/VRto3D/README.md

     - Both of these keys can be set to XInput buttons & combinations or single keyboard/mouse keys as outlined in User Settings - Load Keys
     - The `pitch_radius` can be set to make the pitch emulation move along a semicircle instead of just tilting up/down in place

-#### User Settings
+#### User Presets
-- Press `Ctrl + F7` to save all Depth and Convergence (including ones temporarily set with the `user_store_keys`) and all hotkeys and pitch/yaw emulation settings as a profile for the currently running game to your `Documents\My Games\vrto3d` folder
-- If you swap between different convergence settings in-game, sometimes you will end up with black bars on the sides of the screen.
-So if you experience black bars, find a setting you like, save it, and then restart the game
+- If you swap between different convergence settings in-game, sometimes you will end up with black bars on the sides of the screen or you may not see a change immediately.
+If you reload/restart/reinitialize the VR mod, you should see the change
-- It is recommended to use a single convergence setting for all your presets
+- It is recommended to use a single convergence setting for all your presets given the above issue with some VR mods
 - Create any number of user depth & convergence hotkeys in the `user_settings` area of the `default_config.json`
     - A user preset looks like this:
     - ```